somoradi/git_training/README.md

 1. You now have a folder `git_training` inside your training folder.
     If you don't like that name, you can rename the folder.
-    The repository will still work fine.
+    You can also move it somewhere.

     ~~~bash
     mv git_training my_git_playground
     ~~~

+    Quite generally, you can treat the repository like any other folder and it will still work fine.
+    A folder that is a git repository is no different from any other folder as far as your OS is concerned.

 ### Basic Git Workflow